 - Watershed and Wildlife Walk – adapted for all ages, K-12

-- High School Watershed Trips – Biodiversity, Wetland Ecology, or Fire Ecology
+- High School Watershed Trips – Biodiversity, Wetland Ecology, Fire Ecology, or the Legacy Trip

-- Home school/Specialty Trips – we’ll design for your needs
+- Home school/Specialty Trips – we’ll design a program to fit your needs

-Here are some short videos about CREW that you can show your students before the field trip:
+Here are some short videos about the CREW project that you can show your students before the field trip: